 The BT Tower was the tallest building in Britain at the time of its opening in 1965 and was commissioned by the General Post Office to support microwave aerials carrying communications from London to the rest of the UK.
 The now Grade II-listed tower, located off Tottenham Court Road, is most famous for its wrap-around LED light display, which has broadcast messages during special occasions like The Olympics and Remembrance Day.

-It also rang in the end of times during London’s record-breaking heatwave earlier this year.
+It also rang in the end of times during London’s record-breaking heatwave in summer 2022.
 If you ever feel like the apocalypse has come, look to the BT Tower because they’ll be the first to know.

 Details: 60 Cleveland St, London W1T 4JZ